 What is pay-per-mile auto insurance?

 Pay-per-mile car insurance is a type of usage-based insurance that is determined by how far you drive.
 Instead of paying a flat rate that doesn’t change like with other insurance companies, your actual driving determines your car insurance premiums.

-While different companies might offer pay-per-mile car insurance, sometimes called “pay as you go” car insurance or “pay as you drive” car insurance, Metromile is the leading pay-per-mile car insurance company in the U.S. The company started to create a new type of insurance personalized to each driver and their unique lifestyle.
+While different companies might offer pay-per-mile car insurance, sometimes called “pay as you go” car insurance or “pay as you drive” car insurance, Metromile is a leading pay-per-mile car insurance company in the U.S. The company started to create a new type of insurance personalized to each driver and their unique lifestyle.

 If you opt for pay-per-mile car insurance, your driving determines how much you pay for car insurance each month.
 This can give you more control over your car insurance costs and can ensure you don’t overpay if you don’t end up driving that much.

 The way it works is that Metromile provides drivers with the Metromile Pulse, a small wireless device that connects you to your car.
 The device accurately and securely counts the miles you drive to help bill you every month.

 Installation is easy and can take minutes because the device plugs into your vehicle’s onboard diagnostic port, generally next to the driver’s side door, beneath the steering wheel, or around the center console.
 The onboard diagnostic port is the same connection your car mechanic might use to check your car’s health in the garage.